handshake-org/HIPs/HIP-xxx.md

 ## Motivation

 Handshake domains can also be used as usernames.
 Domains are used to sign in to websites and to identify users in the Handshake ecosystem.
-Therefore it's useful to be able to attach profile information like an email, phone, avatar, social profiles or wallet information to a Domain.
+Therefore it's useful to be able to attach profile information like an email, phone, avatar or social profiles information to a Domain.

 This Standard can also be used to provide contact information for domain listings according to [HIP-XXXX](https://github.com/handshake-org/HIPs/pull/46/files/18bed187abbbcf2846f4fea78df1f7f8f1348608?short_path=1d2937e#diff-1d2937eacaeeb0fe53fcad8e70f406714fb6359c5fef0f47b1aef97e1cdfcbed).